SAVY (Grades K-6/Rising Grades 1-7)

 Saturday/Summer Academy at Vanderbilt for the Young

 Who?
-SAVY serves gifted and high-achieving students in Kindergarten through grade 6 during the academic year (summer, rising 1-7 grade) who typically test around the 95th percentile on an ability test or in at least one content area on a standardized achievement test.
+SAVY serves gifted and high-achieving students in Kindergarten through grade 6 during the academic year (summer, rising 1-7 grade).
 During the summer, students who have completed 6th grade (rising 7th grade students) are eligible to participate in Career Connections at SAVY, a day program within SAVY designed specifically for this age group.
 See the “Eligibility” section below for more information on student qualification for SAVY or Career Connections.
 Learn more about summer options for rising 7th graders.

 What?
 Classes are designed for the academically talented and motivated learner.
 SAVY offers accelerated courses led by Vanderbilt professors, master teachers, and graduate students in a variety of course topics that change each session.
 Class size is limited to approximately 14 students for grades K-2 and 16 students for grades 3-6.